Brand identity Β· Beauty, Dubai

 We explored, then committed

-We worked through four logo routes before landing on the mirror monogram.
+We worked through four logo routes before landing on the mirror.
 Showing the range mattered, but so did making a confident call.
-The final mark is the one with the most life in it across product, pattern and print.
+The final mark has the most life across product, pattern and print.

 Made for the shelf and the feed

 Beauty sells in two places now: the retail shelf and the phone.
-The minimal mark and the editorial layouts were built to hold up at thumbnail size and at full-page, with the monogram pattern doing the work in between.
+The minimal mark and the editorial layouts hold up at thumbnail size and at full page, with the monogram pattern bridging the two.

 Want a mark people actually remember?